My Quiet Kitchen

 • Wash the cabbage leaves and fill a soup pot about ⅓ full with water.
 Bring water to a boil and submerge the cabbage leaves.
 Cook for about 2 minutes.
 Carefully remove with tongs and place the leaves on a tea towel to dry.

-• Pulse the chorizo in a food processor until ground, or finely chop it.
+• If the chorizo isn't already crumbled, pulse it in a food processor until ground, or finely chop by hand.

 • Preheat a large sauté pan over medium heat.
 Cook the onion until translucent, about 5-7 minutes.
 Add the chorizo plus a splash of water (to prevent sticking), and cook for 2 minutes.
 Add more water as necessary.
 Add the kale, a pinch of salt and pepper, and cook until the kale is wilted.